isorna/dropcommander/docs/es/dzc/rules/aircraft.md

 Due to the elevation and speed of aircraft, **only specially designed Anti-Aircraft (AA) weapons may shoot at them when in the air** (see Weapon Special Rules for more details).

 If an Aircraft is destroyed while in the air, it crashes to the ground!
 The **controlling player rolls 1D3**.
-On a 3 there is no effect, but on a 1-2, each scenery piece and unit (friendly and enemy) within that many inches (measured horizontally) gets hit by the wreckage and suffer that many **Energy 10 automatic hits.**
+On a 3 there is no effect, but on a 1-2, each scenery piece and unit (friendly and enemy) within that many inches (measured horizontally) gets hit by the wreckage and suffer that many **Energy 10 automatic hits**.

-Passive Countermeasures and Body Cover may be used as normal against these hits. **Other Aircraft are immune to these hits.**
+Passive Countermeasures and Body Cover may be used as normal against these hits. **Other Aircraft are immune to these hits**.

 If an Aerial Transport has embarked units, they are hit by this damage **instead** of the damage outlined in the Shooting at Transports section.
 They then are placed on the board following the normal rules.